Photo by rozbyshaka / Shutterstock.com

-America’s birthday is right around the corner, and no holiday deserves greater fanfare than our celebration of Lady Liberty and all she has bestowed upon us.
+America’s birthday is right around the corner, and no holiday deserves greater fanfare than our celebration of the land of liberty and all it has bestowed upon us.

-For more than 240 years, America has been a beacon of freedom and light to its own citizens, and to huddled masses around the globe.
+For more than 240 years, America has been a beacon of freedom and light to its own citizens and to struggling people around the globe.

 Today, we live in turbulent times.
 But on July 4, let’s remember that for all this nation’s faults, it still remains the greatest democracy the world has ever seen.

-If you belong to one of major warehouse clubs — Costco, Sam’s Club, B.J.’s Wholesale Club and others — you can save a bundle by purchasing food in bulk for your July 4 celebration.
+If you belong to a warehouse clubs — and possibly even if you don’t — you can save a bundle by purchasing food in bulk for your Fourth of July celebration.

-For tips on how to save more at warehouse clubs, check out:
+For tips on how to save more at specific warehouse clubs, check out:

 - “8 Ways to Squeeze the Most From Your Costco Membership“

-- “7 Clever Ways to Save Money at Sam’s Club“
+- “10 Great Ways to Save More at Sam’s Club“

 - “7 Ways to Save at BJ’s Wholesale Club“